Braid group and $q$-Racah polynomials

 \section{Introduction}

-This paper connects the representations of the braid group on three strands to the $q$-Racah polynomials.
+This paper connects the representations of the braid group on three strands to the $q$-Racah polynomials by using the structure and the representation theory of the quantum algebra $\Usl$.
 The algebraic framework provided by the braid group allows to recover the orthogonality relation of these polynomials and to obtain in particular an addition formula.

 The generic braid group is generated by $n-1$ invertible elements $s_i$ which commute for non-adjacent indices and which satisfy the braid relation $s_is_{i+1}s_i=s_{i+1}s_is_{i+1}$ otherwise \cite{A}.
 As its name suggests, this group has a diagrammatic representation in terms of the braiding of $n$ strands.
 Several algebras in mathematical physics can be seen as quotients of the braid group algebra; some examples are the symmetric group algebra, the Brauer, Hecke, Temperley--Lieb and Birman--Murakami--Wenzl algebras.
 The braid group representations play a role in the search for solutions to the Yang--Baxter equation and are related to the $R$-matrix \cite{J}.